 Domestic violence convictions are not eligible for expungement until July 15, 2015.
 But DWI’s are eligible for expungement starting the 1st of the year!!!
 It is required for all of the above categories that the individual applying for expungement has remained crime-free since the completion of their sentence.

-In addition, all records of juvenile delinquency may now be expunged and any case that was resolved in the individual’s favor, by either dismissal or acquittal, is statutorily presumed to be eligible for expungement.
+In addition, under the new Minnesota Expungement Law, all records of juvenile delinquency may now be expunged and any case that was resolved in the individual’s favor, by either dismissal or acquittal, is statutorily presumed to be eligible for expungement.
 For further expungement information, See 2015 Changes, Part Two.

 If you or a loved one seek to have your criminal records expunged, please call Minneapolis Criminal Defense Lawyer F. T. Sessoms at (612) 344-1505 today!